lgraff/lgraff-12704_Final_Project/index.md

 *Working principle*

-This sensor works in the same way as the humidity sensor.
+This sensor works in exactly the same way as the humidity sensor.
 It consists of two electrodes embedded in a dielectric.
 The moisture in the soil changes the conductivity of the dielectric, and thus the output signal.

 This sensor does not come with a built-in transfer function, and it outputs the voltage of the signal.
-We calibrated the sensor according to the Soil Moisture Sensor Calibration Method 1 in the Appendix.
+We need to calibrate this sensor with a sample of the soil we intend to work with.
+To do this, we used Soil Moisture Sensor Calibration Method 1 in the Annex.
 For more representative results, one should use Method 2.
-However, since we were not able to collect a large enough soil sample, we opted for Method 1.
+However, due to not being able to collect a large enough soil sample, we opted for Method 1.

-The resulting transfer function is a straight line following the equation in the Appendix (see Soil Moisture Sensor Calibration Method 1).
+The resulting transfer function is a straight line following the equation in the Annex (see Soil Moisture Sensor Calibration Method 1)

 *Specifications*